jezzsantos/saastack/docs/design-principles/0090-authentication-authorization.md

 #### Inter-service Communication

-When the system is split into individual services each containing one or more subdomains (a.k.a. microservices), the incoming JWT token, used to access one service can be relayed to access other services.
-This is achieved using the
+When the system is split into individual services each containing one or more subdomains (a.k.a. microservices), then the subdomains need to communicate across HTTP (whereas in the beginning they are all hosted in the same runtime host, and thus, can consume each other in-process).

+When split, the incoming JWT token, in the request form the client, must be relayed from the first host to access other subdomains in other hosts.

-`ICallerContext` and the `InterHostServiceClient` that know collaborate to relay calls between services.
+This is achieved by using the `ICallerContext` and using the `InterHostServiceClient` that knows how to collaborate to relay calls between different APIs that are hosted in different subdomains.

+> The built-in `JsonClient` is not intended to be used cross-subdomain host, and is not aware of this behavior.

+##### Private APIs

+There exist a concept of "Private" API's that are accessible only by other subdomains across HTTP, and not accessible to public clients.

+These APIs are typically used for inter-service communication (when hosts are split), and these APIs are not supported publicly.

+They are also unlisted in the OpenAPI, and should NEVER be used by any public client other than any of the API hosts in the system.

 #### Refresh Tokens

-When an end-user is authenticated, either from one of the in-built authentication mechanisms above, or by 3rd parties, the authentication step often returns a short-lived
-`access_token`, along with a long-lived `refresh_token`.
+When an end-user is authenticated, either from one of the in-built authentication mechanisms above, or by 3rd parties, the authentication step often returns a short-lived `access_token`, along with a long-lived `refresh_token`.

 The `refresh_-token` can then be stored and used later to re-issue another `access_token` when a previous one has expired.
 In this way, a user's access to a system can be longer lived (until the `refresh_token` expires).
 And older `access_tokens` automatically retired (expired).

-When the
-`refresh_token` finally expires (e.g. after 7 days).
+When the `refresh_token` finally expires (e.g. after 7 days).
 The end-user will be forced to authenticate again, to obtain access to the system.

 ### API Key Authorization

 API key authorization is provided as a convenient alternative to Token based authorization, primarily for use in long-lived machine-to-machine interactions.
-API Key authorization is provided by the
+API Key authorization is provided by the `APIKeyAuthenticationHandler`
-`APIKeyAuthenticationHandler`

 API keys can be issued for accessing the system by both `machine` and `person` end-users.